 Effective content doesn’t happen by chance.
-It is the result of a strong centralised content strategy.
+It results from a strong centralised content strategy.

-When content is out of control it might not appear on the surface that it is a problem or that it is affecting your business performance, but it is.
+When content is out of control, it might not appear on the surface that it is a problem or that it is affecting your business performance, but it is.
 It goes unnoticed as teams are most often focused on technology and the delivery mechanisms for the content.
-However it is also a problem of measurement with content mostly measured at an execution level such as an individual campaign or channel such as social media.
+However, it is also a problem of measurement, with content mostly measured at an execution level, such as an individual campaign or channel, such as social media.
 Rarely do organisations look at a “body” of content or all the content that they produce in its entirety.
-This is because the measurement of marketing performance has evolved with the delivery tools that have been implemented.
-Largely that is due to the software vendors’ need to prove that it is their tool that has delivered your business results.
+This is because the measurement of marketing performance has developed with the delivery tools used.
+Largely, that is because of the software vendors’ need to prove that it is their tool that has delivered your business results.

-Yet by introducing a strong centralised content strategy, businesses have an opportunity to make significant improvements to their performance.
+Yet, by introducing a strong centralised content strategy, businesses can make significant improvements in their performance.

-Here are some signs that you could be suffering from Content Chaos:
+Here are some signs that you could suffer from Content Chaos:

-There is no centralised (single) content strategy for the whole business.
+- There is no centralised (single) content strategy for the entire business.

-Content is created in silos.
-Either multiple teams create their own content or there are multiple creative agencies each working from their own content plan.
+- You create content in silos.
+Either multiple teams create their own content or there are multiple creative agencies, each working from their own content plan.

-Marketing performance is measured by engagement –clicks, likes, opens, shares–because robust forms of measurement around business impact have not previously existed.
+- Engagement–clicks measure marketing performance, likes, opens, shares–because robust forms of measurement around business impact have not previously existed.

-It is hard to connect content across multiple channels for joined-up customer journeys.
-When content is connected in a journey, it tends to be in a short multi-stage campaign (marketing funnel) where there is only one path and limited channels or for a specific process step that are currently focussed on within customer journey mapping.
+- It is hard to connect content across multiple channels for joined-up customer journeys.
+When you connect content in a journey, it is usually in a short multi-stage campaign (marketing funnel) where there is only one path and limited channels or for a specific process step that is currently focussed on within customer journey mapping.

-If you are seeing all of these signs, then you are at the extreme end of Content Chaos and it will be costing your business between 20% and 40% of the total that you spend on content.
-If you are seeing one or two of these signs then it is a sure-fire warning you are rapidly approaching Content Chaos.
+If you are seeing many of these signs, then you are suffering from Content Chaos and it will cost your business between 20% and 40% of the total that you spend on content.
+If you are seeing one or two of these signs, then it is a sure-fire warning you are rapidly approaching Content Chaos.